mayaniyogi/as.180.369/contrib/mayaniyogi/class-01-dennett-summary.md

 Reading this article coincided with the news breaking about South Korea's "deepfake crisis", where their law enforcement and government are now working together to control deepfake technology abuse.
 This is due to the serious uptick in deepfake-related sexual harrassment cases filed within the country--many of which targeted teenagers and young adults.
 Telegram--a popular and free chatting platform--is now also facing serious allegations due to many of these crimes taking place thereupon.
 As such, it is obvious that AI has a tool for evil has only grown worse and serious regulation is required, more than what Dennett proposes.
 I am unsure of how adequate regulation could be structured in a proactive way, but I hope South Korea shows the world what must be done.

+In conclusion, I agree with the sentiments from Daniel C. Dennett's "The Problem with Counterfeit People", but I believe that the argument could be strengthened in light of more recent AI-assisted abuses, especially those assisted via deepfake technology.
+AI is a tool that can both help and harm us, and I believe that more regulation must exist to safely utilize it.
+This regulation could also include creating barriers to entry in addition to the watermarking idea that Dennett touches upon in his article.
+His article is very persuasive from an early-2023 perspective, but our AI-related problems today have outpaced his 2023-based solutions.